iiWhiteii/Anote-Text-Classification/README.md

 The reported accuracy, recall, precision with GPT3.5 Turbo model for classification.
 Notably, the model exhibits diverse performance from 10 labels to 150 labels

-- Accuracy ranges between 61% and 77%
+- Accuracy ranges between 61% to 77%
 - Recall demonstrates variability from 63.56% to 79.27%.
 - Precision spans from 71.36% to 73.58%.